-As providers of a remote access solution built into Raspberry Pi’s operating system Raspbian, we had the chance to talk with many of its users and heard about some really innovative use cases.
-We decided that our experience was worth sharing to help other entrepreneurs and startup founders benefit from these cost-effective tools to boost their businesses.
+As providers of a remote access solution built into Raspberry Pi’s operating system, we had the chance to talk with many of its users and heard about some really innovative use cases.
+We decided that our experience was worth sharing to help other entrepreneurs and startup founders benefit from these affordable tools to boost their business.

 In this post we’ll examine ways in which combining the Raspberry Pi with a remote access solution can allow small businesses and startups to make the most of limited budgets and offer them opportunities to drive their growth.

 Raspberry Pi and remote access in the office